 Providing the application is accompanied by:

 A statement from the applicant's training officer attesting that the applicant possesses a competent level and knowledge of the items specified in the current Board of Examiners (Rural) "C" Certificate Verification Form.

-Copies of the Rural "C" Certificate Verification Form, or any other RMAA related document, are available by contacting:
+Copies of the Rural "C" Certificate Verification Form are available by contacting: